Habrador/Unity-Programming-Patterns/README.md

 **How to implement?**

 * Separate the data that’s not specific to a single instance of that object and can be shared across all of them.
-You do that by creating a new class and put the shared data in it.
+You can do that by creating a new class and put the shared data in it.
 Then each object that should share data gets a reference to a single instance of that "storage" class.

 **When is it useful?**